determined-ai/determined/tools/slurm/README.md

 `devcluster` is started with the Slurm RM pointed at the remote instance, and local development with `devcluster` works from here as always.

+## Automatic VM Deletion

+By default, each devbox invoked by `make slurmcluster` will automatically delete the VM after two hours of runtime.
+If you want to override this time limit, one can run `make slurm cluster vmtime=[seconds]`.
+Where `seconds` is a value between 0 to 315,576,000,000 seconds inclusive.
+The two hour time limit ensures that devboxes are being deleted if they are not used to prevent excess costs.

 # Running pytest Suites

 ## In Development